Azure/AnomalyDetection-API/doc.md

 | TScore |A floating number representing anomaly score on positive trend |
 | TAlert |1/0 value indicating there is a positive trend anomaly based on the input sensitivity |

-### ScoreWithSeasonality API
+## ScoreWithSeasonality API
 The ScoreWithSeasonality API is used for running anomaly detection on time series that have seasonal patterns.
 This API is useful to detect deviations in seasonal patterns.
 The following figure shows an example of anomalies detected in a seasonal time series.
 The time series has one spike (the 1st black dot), two dips (the 2nd black dot and one at the end), and one level change (red dot).
 Note that both the dip in the middle of the time series and the level change are only discernable after seasonal components are removed from the series.
 ![Seasonality API][2]

 ### Detectors
-The detectors in the seasonality endpoint are similar to the ones in the non-seasonality endpoint, but with slightly different parameter names.
+The detectors in the seasonality endpoint are similar to the ones in the non-seasonality endpoint, but with slightly different parameter names (listed below).

 ### Parameters